Birmingham Man Busted for Fake Reference to Score Door Supervisor Licence

-A Birmingham man has been convicted of providing false information to the Security Industry Authority (SIA) in an attempt to obtain a door supervisor licence, despite a history of criminality.
+A Birmingham man has been nailed for feeding the Security Industry Authority (SIA) bogus info to get a door supervisor licence – despite a shady criminal past.

 • £80 fine